The U.S. Citizenship Interview Process

-If you’re a green card seeker facing a long wait abroad due to unlawful presence and aren’t eligible to adjust your status within the United States, there’s a potential solution: filing for a provisional unlawful presence waiver, or stateside waiver as it is commonly known.
+Suppose you’re a green card seeker facing a long wait abroad due to unlawful presence and aren’t eligible to adjust your status within the United States.
+In that case, you have a potential solution: filing for a provisional unlawful presence waiver, commonly known as a stateside waiver.
 In the following sections of this guide, we will focus on the finer details of this waiver, terms of qualification, and what to consider when seeking the waiver.

 Deciphering the Provisional Waiver